Dragon8029/100-days-of-code/Attempt4.md

 *Aug 12, 2018*

 Continued working on the product landing page project from @freeCodeCamp.
 It's taking longer than expected.
 I needed this to come back to and remember CSS.

+---

+##A4D11:
+*Aug 13, 2018*

+Still working on the product landing page project from @freeCodeCamp.
+Some CSS is holding me up.
+I will get it, just strugling to make it work the way I want it to.